EVENTS

 3rd annual pancake breakfast

-Join us for a pancake breakfast at the Centre of the Universe, with sponsorship from Country Grocer, and support our annual giving appeal!
+Join us for a pancake breakfast at the Centre of the Universe and support our annual giving appeal!
 Enjoy a special appearance by Kris Kringle, Saint Nick — or as we like to call him, Santa!

 When: